Lifestyle Factors Affecting Your Hormones

 Stress

 Feeling constantly tense, worried, or overwhelmed?
 When you have long-lasting stress, your body pumps out a lot more Cortisol (your primary stress hormone).
 Cortisol is brilliant in an emergency, but when it's constantly high, it can suppress your testosterone production.
-It’s like your body is stuck in 'survival mode,' and T takes a back seat.
+It’s like your body is stuck in 'survival mode,' and testoterone takes a back seat.

 Lack Of Sleep